skypes/Newton-method-MDS/README.md

-# Newton-method-MDS
+# Manual for Multidimensional Scaling Viewer
 MultiDimensional Scaling using Newton's method
-Manual for Multidimensional Scaling Viewer

 Environmental Requirement
 Jdk 1.8 or later